sksaikia/LeetCode/README.md

 # LeetCode
 I have been solving Leetcode problems for around a year or so.
 Suddenly I have developed a passion of writing tutorials for these problems.
-The following table contains all the problems with their respective solution tutorials.
-I will try to add more articles to it soon.
+I am starting with Leetcode problem, in future I will try to make tutorials on Spring,Android,Java,Algorithms and many more. <br/>

 Follow me on medium - https://sourav-saikia.medium.com <br/>
 Follow me on dev.to - https://dev.to/sksaikia <br/>
 Follow me on twitter - https://twitter.com/sourav__saikia <br/>
 Connect on Linkedin - www.linkedin.com/in/sourav-kumar-saikia <br/>

+The following table contains all the problems with their respective solution tutorials.
+I will try to add more articles to it soon.

 | Problem Name  | Problem No | Article Links |